 1. Lijssenthoek Military Cemetery

 This is a Commonwealth War Graves Commission burial ground.
 It contains the remains of almost 11,000 Commonwealth soldiers who died during the Great War.
-It is the second largest cemetery for Commonwealth soldiers in Belgium.
+It is the second-largest WW1 cemetery for Commonwealth soldiers in Belgium.

 2. Buttes New British Cemetery

 This Commonwealth cemetery located near Zonnebeke is the final resting place for 2,108 soldiers from World War One, 80% of whom are unknown.
-It is actually 2 cemeteries which have been joined.
+It is actually two WW1 cemeteries that have been joined.

 3. Flanders Field American Cemetery

-This is the only American military cemetery for World War 1 in Belgium.
+This is the only American military WW1 graveyard in Belgium.
 It holds the remains of 370 soldiers who died in the First World War.